-Doctoral Program (Ed.D.) in Educational .
-Leadership, Policy and Law
+The College of Education offers a research-oriented Doctorate of Philosophy (Ph.D) and an Education Doctorate (Ed.D.) in Educational Leadership, Policy and Law.

-The College of Education offers an Education Doctorate (Ed.D.) in Educational Leadership, Policy and Law.
-This is a 69-hour post-master's program designed for individuals who will be engaged in upper-level leadership positions in a educational organization.
+The Ed.D. program is a 69-hour post-master's program designed for individuals who will be engaged in upper-level leadership positions in a educational organization.
 Individuals interested in this program should have at least a 3.5 graduate grade point average and hold an earned master's degree.
-Program admissions occur in late March and a cohort of students begins once each year in the fall.
-Courses are Sequential and may be enrolled in only after admission to the program.
+Program admissions occur in late March and a cohort of students begin each year in the Fall Term.
+Courses are sequential and may be enrolled in only after admission to the program.
 Contact either the Office of the Graduate Dean or the Doctoral Program Coordinator for further requirements and general information.

-Program of Study & Sequence
+Program of Study & Sequence Credit Hrs.

-Credit Hrs.

 LPL 700 Leadership Studies 3

-LPL 720 Policy, Planning, and Change 3
+LPL 720 Policy, Planning, and Change

 LPL 750 Constitutional Law 3

 LPL 705 Administrative Theory

-LPL 725 Decision Making 3
+LPL 725 Decision Making3

-LPL 755 Personnel and Liability Issues in Educa tion
+LPL 755 Personnel and Liability Issues in Education

-Law 3
+Law3

-LPL 710 Curriculum Planning and Evaluation 3
+LPL 710 Curriculum Planning and Evaluation3

-LPL 730 Public Policy 3
+LPL 730 Public Policy3

-LPL 760 Social and Ethical Issues in Educational 1
+LPL 760 Social and Ethical Issues in Educational

-Law 3
+Law3

-LPL 715 Fiscal Leadership 3
+LPL 715 Fiscal Leadership3

-LPL 735 Educational Policy 3
+LPL 735 Educational Policy3

-LPL 775 Statistics and Research 3
+LPL 775 Statistics and Research

-LPL 800 Field Application I 3
+LPL 800 Field Application I3

-Elective I 3
+Elective I

-LPL 785 Multivariate Analysis 3
+LPL 785 Multivariate Analysis3

-LPL 805 Field Application II 3
+LPL 805 Field Application II3

-LPL 875 Research Dissemination 3
+LPL 875 Research Dissemination

-Elective II 3
+Elective II

-I PL 900 Dissertation 3-12
+LPL 900 Dissertation3-12

+69 semester hours